anras5/anras.github.io/content/posts/go-docker.md

 # Returning a JSON

 Before running everything in a docker container, let's return a json instead of the plain text.
-We will need to rewrite `Home` function in `handlers.go` file.
+We will need to rewrite the `Home` function in the `handlers.go` file.

 First of all, let's create a struct with three fields:
 ```go